jpbesgen/pWindow/README.md

 # pWindow

-methods for the window's wireless connectivity and motor actuation
+Code for the bluetooth modules on the Arduinos connected to the motors on the powered window.